-IBM's scripting "language" Koala pushes by demonstration" "programming and "sloppy programming", that is "users create scripts by demonstrating what they should do", and "script both representation is human and understandable".
+IBM's Koala scripting "language" pushes "programming by demonstration" and "sloppy programming", that is "users create scripts by demonstrating what they should do", and "script both human and representation is machine understandable".

 It's a lot like the original design considerations for AppleScript; it will be interesting to see if they can add good scripting functionality that is still human readable.